GeorgePapageorgakis/Atmospheric-model-MPI/README.md

 Ttheoritical / Texperimental * 100%: Here we compare the theory with practice.
 We would have a successful match for values that are ​​close to 100.
 We note two ways in which the situation differs:

-**1**.In areas of high performance (small number of processes and / or a large number of data) instead of values ​​are near 100, there are values ​​near 200.
+**1**.In areas of high performance (small number of processes and / or a large number of data) instead of values ​​are near 100, there are values near 200.
 **2**.In areas of low performance, experimental time is much greater than the theoretical.
 This correlates with the constant ts and tw.
 In small problem sizes/multiple processors we expect a larger portion of time to be in communication.

 *In the MPI measurements ts = 0.8ms, tw = 0.004ms / byte
 *From colleague Measurements: ts = 82ms, tw = 0.2ms / byte

 The difference is up to two orders of magnitude.
 However, this is not enough to "fill the gap".
-By testing at the entrance of ts / tw, to reach the values ​​approaching theoretical practices should be 3.5 orders of magnitude larger.
+By testing at the entrance of ts / tw, to reach the values approaching theoretical practices should be 3.5 orders of magnitude larger.
 Of course, there is still variation in the values, but not so great!
-This is confirmed by the fact that running the program without calculations, waiting times (only for send / recv wait) is much larger than the values ​​calculated from mpptest.
+This is confirmed by the fact that running the program without calculations, waiting times (only for send / recv wait) is much larger than the values calculated from mpptest.
 The last two tables are constructed to expose the real problem: For the given problem sizes used, although the theory predicts that the calculation of the internal elements will occupy 99% of the total time in all cases, in practice the results are much more different.

 **Reduce**